-USTelecom is the nation's leading trade association representing and promoting the interests of its members, broadband service providers and suppliers for the telecom industry.
-Our diverse member base ranges from large publicly traded communications corporations to small companies and cooperatives – all providing advanced communications and innovative broadband services to hundreds of millions of customers around the world.
+USTelecom is the trade association representing the nation’s broadband industry.
+Its diverse member base ranges from large publicly traded communications corporations to small companies and cooperatives – all providing advanced communications and innovative broadband services to hundreds of millions of customers around the world.
 We serve as the go-to source for broadband news and industry events.

 Our Broadband Commitment

 Broadband yields enormous benefits in consumers’ daily lives — from health care and education — to jobs and the environment:

 - Significant health care efficiencies.
 Faster patient diagnoses, reduced medical errors and decreased patient care costs are just a few examples of how broadband technology is helping to revolutionize the medical arena.